BackofenLab/B2_10_intro_mapping/README.md

 ---
 ## Bioinformatics 2
-###### SS 2021/2022
+###### SS 2023
 ##### Exercise sheet 10: Introduction to mapping
 ---

 ### _Exercise 4 - Programming Assignment_
-In this exersice you will implement Burrows-Wheeler Transform (BWT) and its inverse.
+In this exercise, you will implement Burrows-Wheeler Transform (BWT) and its inverse.

-**a)** In order to start building the Burrows-Wheeler matrix you need to implement a helper function which return all the rotations of the given string.
+**a)** To start building the Burrows-Wheeler matrix, you need to implement a helper function that returns all the rotations of the given string.
 Implement the function `rotations` which takes a string and returns a list of all its rotations.

 <details>